rangoliranjan/rangoliranjan/README.md

 </p>

 ---
 ## Hi, I'm Rangoli Ranjan 👋

-I'm a **Healthcare Interoperability Engineer with 6+ years of experience**, currently transitioning into **AI Engineering & Data Science in Healthcare**.
-I specialize in building **reliable healthcare integrations**, **FHIR-based systems**, and **AI-powered workflows** that solve real clinical and operational problems.
+I'm a **Healthcare Interoperability Engineer with 6+ years of experience**, currently transitioning into **AI Engineering and Data Science in Healthcare**.
+I bring deep expertise in **building robust, standards-compliant healthcare integrations** that enable seamless and secure data exchange across complex clinical and operational systems.

-I have hands-on experience working with **HL7, FHIR, Rhapsody Integration Engine**, and I’m actively building **GenAI-powered healthcare solutions** using Python, cloud platforms, and modern AI frameworks.
+Throughout my career, I have worked extensively with **HL7 v2/v3 messaging, FHIR-based APIs, CCD/CCDA documents, and Rhapsody Integration Engine**, ensuring high-quality, reliable interoperability solutions.
+I am well-versed in healthcare terminologies and standards, including **SNOMED CT, LOINC, ICD-10** allowing me to develop semantically consistent and clinically meaningful systems.
+My experience also includes mapping and normalizing data between different coding systems to support analytics, reporting, and AI-driven applications.

+I have designed and implemented **end-to-end clinical and operational workflows, integrating EHRs, lab systems, PACS, and other healthcare applications** to optimize patient care and streamline hospital operations.
+My solutions prioritize data integrity, compliance with **HIPAA and global healthcare standards, and real-time clinical usability.**

+Currently, I am expanding my expertise into **AI-powered healthcare solutions**, leveraging **Python, cloud platforms, and modern AI frameworks** to develop **GenAI and machine learning applications** that solve real-world clinical and administrative challenges.
+I focus on **transforming complex healthcare data into actionable insights**, enhancing decision-making for clinicians, and enabling predictive, personalized, and data-driven care.

 At healthcare organizations, I’ve contributed to impactful systems such as: